JulieMontoya/Random_Beeb_Stuff/yson/README.md

 The following relations can be tested:

-## MONADIC RELATIONS
+## MONADIC (SINGLE-ENDED) RELATIONS

-A monadic relation involves one given term and one implied term.
+A monadic relation involves only one term  (and maybe an implied term).

-A monadic relation involves only one term.

-### POS : Positive  (including zero)
+### POZ : Positive Or Zero

 ```
-POS C3          \  TRUE if C3 is positive or zero
+POZ C3          \  TRUE if C3 is positive or zero
 ```

 This relation is TRUE if the value given is positive  (including zero).
+The spelling is deliberately chosen to stop you spelling it `POS` and wondering why it lets zero through!

 ### NEG : Negative